mholtkamp/octave/Documentation/Lua/Nodes/Widgets/Widget.md

 Get the widget's size.

 Sig: `size = Widget:GetSize()`
- - Arg: `Vector size` Size (in .x and .y)
+ - Ret: `Vector size` Size (in .x and .y)
 ---
 ### GetAnchorMode
 Get the widget's anchor mode.
-The anchor mode determines how a widget is positioned and sized relative to it's parent.
+The anchor mode determines how a widget is positioned and sized relative to its parent.

 See [AnchorMode](../../Misc/Enums.md#anchormode)